storm-software/cyclone-ui/apps/cli/README.md

   -s, --[no-]skip            Skip confirmation prompts

 DESCRIPTION
-  Cyclone UI - Get Component
+  Get design component files from registry

   A command to add a copy of a design component from the remote Cyclone UI registry to the local components library package